Deirdre LaPin, PhD, MPH

 Victoria X. Danner, MAA, PMP

 Victoria is a medical anthropologist with a focus on patient-driven/focused research and program development.
 She is a certified Project Management Professional and Data Visualist and worked with non-profit organizations including the Lupus Foundation of America, the Cystic Fibrosis Foundation, National Cancer Institute, and AmeriCorps.
 Victoria is the project manager and administrative coordinator for Voices of Virginia.
 She became involved with Voices of Virginia in its earliest stages in 2016 when it was a salon of WAPA members gathered to propose an ethnography centered on the changing political and sociocultural landscape in America.
 She supervises the proposals, website updates, volunteers, and outreach for Voices of Virginia.

-With a PhD in psychological anthropology from the University of Connecticut and a master's in applied medical anthropology from SUNY-Buffalo, Marisa has 15 years of experience conducting research in anthropology and public health, including work on immigration, ethnicity & identity, violence prevention, and disparities in higher education.
-Marisa is interested in the role that culture and identity play in fostering human well-being, and in applying this knowledge to enhance peoples' lives in meaningful ways.
+With a PhD in cultural anthropology from the University of Connecticut and a master's in applied medical anthropology from SUNY-Buffalo, Marisa has 15 years of experience conducting research in anthropology and public health, including work on immigration, ethnicity & identity, violence prevention, and disparities in higher education.
+Marisa is interested in the role that culture and identity play in fostering human well-being and in applying this knowledge to enhance peoples' lives in meaningful ways.
 She hopes that the stories shared via the Voices of Virginia project can foster empathy across existing sociocultural, economic, and political boundaries to enhance civic engagement and participation in communities throughout Virginia.